brandonbloom/test2/README.md

 The major feature is its [SPEC](SPEC.md) (like ring-clojure), allowing different parts to be changed out for alternatives without having to switch to another lib entirely.

 Coming from clojure.test, midje, or speclj?
-Read on about test2's [benefits over other libs](#benefits-over-other-libs).
+Read on about the [benefits of using test2](#benefits-over-other-libs).

 ## Install